- — Kosher, Non-GMO, Organic, Raw, Vegan

 These products taste a bit different and have a different nutritional value as well as cooking instructions.

 Traditional Couscous Meals: Sweet and Savory

-Couscous is usually cooked by steaming in a particular kind of couscous cooker.
-This contraption consists of two pots, one of which is larger and taller.
-You cook a stew or broth in it, while a shorter steamer covers it from the top so that the couscous soaks up the delicious spicy steam coming from the cooking food.
+Couscous usually cooked by steaming in a particular kind of couscous cooker.
+This contraption consists of two pots, one of which is more extensive and taller.
+You prepare a stew or broth in it, while a shorter steamer covers it from the top so that the Couscous soaks up the delicious spicy steam coming from the cooking food.

 The best thing about a couscous meal is that it can be either savory or sweet.
 This product is used for a variety of dishes, and it works as a perfect side for anything.
-As a dessert, it’s flavored with honey and cinnamon as well as sprinkled with nuts and dried fruits.
-Organic couscous can be served with milk or added to soups.
+As a dessert, it’s flavored with honey and cinnamon and sprinkled with nuts and dried fruits.
+Organic Couscous can be served with milk or added to soups.
 A couscous salad is a nutritious and filling meal that you should enjoy when you need some strength.